 Stop in at Powerscourt Centre, 59 S. William, which was a mansion built in 1774 that was converted to 40+ shops, galleries, restaurants and wine bars.
 The Pepper Pot also features coffee drinks, tea, sweets plus sandwiches, bagels, salads and breakfast items.

 Others to check out include:

 The Green Hen, 33 Exchequer St.: This is a fun, casual restaurant featuring French and Irish specialties.

 Sophie’s: Located on top of The Dean Hotel at 33 Harcourt St., this is a restaurant offering great views of central Dublin.
 There is also an outside terrace for a drink prior to or after your meal.

-The Wall Street Journal recommends Caviston’s Food Emporium for good seafood, Brother Hubbard for coffee and brunch, Queen of Tarts, Beshoff’s, and Bobo’s for gourmet burgers.
-The New York Times just recommended the sleek Brasserie at the Marker Hotel and Hatch & Sons Irish Kitchen.
+The Wall Street Journal recommends Caviston’s Food Emporium for good seafood and Brother Hubbard in two locations.
+The south location is known for its great breakfast and brunch dishes.
+Others include Queen of Tarts, Beshoff’s for fish and chips since 1913 and Bobo’s for gourmet burgers.
+The New York Times just recommended the sleek Brasserie at the Marker Hotel and Hatch & Sons Irish Kitchen for Irish fare.

 Restaurant Patrick Guilbaud is Ireland’s only 2 Michelin starred restaurant.
 It is at the posh Merrion Hotel.